Chymyst/curryhoward/README.md

 # Status

 - The theorem prover for the full IPL is working
-- When a type cannot be inhabited, signal a compile-time error
+- When a type cannot be implemented, signal a compile-time error
 - Debugging options are available
 - Support for `Unit` type, constant types, type parametrs, function types, tuples, sealed traits / case classes / case objects
 - Both conventional Scala syntax `def f[T](x: T): T` and curried syntax `def f[T]: T ⇒ T` can be used